danilkuznetsov/kottans_web_test/docs/readme.md

 ## HowTo develop
 1. Clone repo to your workspace.
 2. Use `npm install` to install core dependencies.
 3. Write code and run test.
-Use spec/SpecRunner.html to run tests for appliction.
+Use `spec/SpecRunner.html` to run jasmine tests for application.